Gavin Douglas: Bishop of Dunkeld

 On 17 May 1517 the Bishop of Dunkeld proceeded with Albany to France to conduct the negotiations which ended in the Treaty of Rouen.
 He was back in Scotland towards the end of June.
 Albany's longer absence in France permitted the party faction of the nobles to come to a head in a plot by James Hamilton, 1st Earl of Arran to seize the Earl of Angus, the Queen's husband.
 The issue of this plot was the well-known fight of Cleanse the Causeway, in which Gavin Douglas's part stands out in picturesque relief.
 The triumph over the Hamiltons had an unsettling effect upon the Earl of Angus.
 He made free with the Queen's rents and abducted Lord Traquair's daughter.
 The Queen set about obtaining a divorce and used her influence for the return of Albany as a means of undoing her husband's power.
 Albany's arrival in November 1521, with a large body of French men-at-arms, compelled Angus, with the bishop and others, to flee to the Borders.
-From this retreat Gavin Douglas was sent by the earl to the English court, to ask for aid against the French party and against the Queen, who was reported to be the mistress of the Regent.
+From this retreat Gavin Douglas was sent by the earl to the English court, to ask for aid against the French party and against the Queen, whom he reported to be the mistress of the Regent.
 Meanwhile, Douglas was deprived of his bishopric and forced, for safety, to remain in England, where he effected nothing in the interests of his nephew.
 The declaration of war by England against Scotland, in answer to the recent Franco-Scottish negotiations, prevented his return.
 His case was further complicated by the libellous animosity of James Beaton, Archbishop of Glasgow (whose life he had saved in the "Cleanse the Causeway" incident), who was anxious to put himself forward and thwart Douglas in the election to the archbishopric of St Andrews, left vacant by the death of Forman.